Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

 We'll describe a few of the possibilities for the `<type>` parameter but for a more concrete overview we refer to the [Slurm `srun` manual page](https://slurm.schedmd.com/archive/slurm-23.02.7/srun.html#OPT_cpu-bind)

 -   `--cpu-bind=threads` is the default behaviour on LUMI.
+Tasks will be allocated a number of hardware threads and be bound to them.

 -   `--cpu-bind=map_cpu:<cpu_id_for_task_0>,<cpu_id_for_task_1>, ...` is used when tasks are bound to single cores.
 The first number is the number of the hardware thread for the task with local task ID 0, etc.